AndiPexton/coverity-security-library-.net/README.md

 ## Escape

-The [Coverity.Security.Escape class](https://github.com/coverity/coverity-security-library-.net/tree/develop/Coverity.Security/Coverity.Security) contains several escapers for web content.
+The [Coverity.Security.Escape class](https://github.com/AndiPexton/coverity-security-library-.net/tree/dotNetStandard/Coverity.Security/Coverity.Security) contains several escapers for web content.
 These escaping functions help remedy common defects (mostly cross-site scripting) that occur when the data is inserted into HTML element, HTML attribute values, URI, JavaScript strings, SQL LIKE clauses, etc.

 Before using any of these methods, you should understand the context (or nested contexts) in which the data is inserted.
-[An example](https://github.com/coverity/coverity-security-library-.net/tree/develop/Coverity.Security/Coverity.Security.Example/) is available in the repository, and more will be available on [our blog](https://communities.coverity.com/blogs/security).
+[An example](https://github.com/coverity/coverity-security-library-.net/tree/develop/Coverity.Security/Coverity.Security.Example/) is available in the original repository, and more will be available on [our blog](https://www.synopsys.com/blogs/software-security/web-application-security-testing-coverity/).

-If you want to test the library to understand how it whistands security attacks, our [functional testsuite](https://github.com/coverity/coverity-security-library-.net/tree/develop/Coverity.Security/Coverity.Security.Tests) is the right app to build/deploy/test.
+If you want to test the library to understand how it whistands security attacks, our [functional testsuite](https://github.com/AndiPexton/coverity-security-library-.net/tree/dotNetStandard/Coverity.Security/Tests) is the right app to build/deploy/test.

 Ready to use it?
 Fork away, we look forward to your pull requests!